corrode/corrode.github.io/content/blog/prototyping/index.md

 Perhaps the most important point, however, is that eventually management will say "ship it" and you'll have to live with the code you wrote.
 In an ideal world, you'd have plenty of time to perfect the code, but in reality, deadlines are tight and you have to make compromises.
 If that's the case, a rewrite is often not an option.
-Rust allows you to have a solid foundation from the beginning.
+Rust allows you to have a solid foundation from the start.
 Even the first version is often good enough for production.

-Phew, with that out of the way, let's finally dive into the practical aspects of prototyping in Rust!
+Phew, with that prelude out of the way, let's finally dive into the practical aspects of prototyping in Rust!

 ## What Rust Prototyping Looks Like

-There's an overlap between prototyping and "[easy Rust](https://www.youtube.com/watch?v=33FG6O3qejM)."
+There's some overlap between prototyping and "[easy Rust](https://www.youtube.com/watch?v=33FG6O3qejM)."

 You allow yourself to ignore some of the best practices for production code for a while.
 The difference is that you are aware that you are prototyping.
 It's a different mode of thinking: you are exploring!

 Allow yourself to take some shortcuts early on.
-During this phase, it's also fine to throw away a lot of code and ideas.
+During this phase, it's also fine to throw away a lot failed attempts.

 Python has a few good traits that we can learn from: